dingodb/dingo-docs/docs-dingo-s3/download.md

     The URL is valid for a few minutes.
 If you need a new URL, you can type `/download` again.

-4. We are very happy to help you (we like screensharing via [Zoom](https://zoom.us)) to get the Dingo S3 tile installed, connected to your AWS account.
+4. We are very happy to help you (we like screensharing via [Zoom](https://zoom.us)) to get the Dingo S3 tile installed and connected to your AWS account.

     We have also written up an [Installation](installation.html) guide.